monosidev/monosi/documentation/docs/user-guide/getting-started.md

 ## 1. Deploy Monosi

+The fastest way to get up and running with Monosi is through Docker.

 1. Install Docker on your computer, and ensure that you have Docker Compose v2 installed.
 2. Run the following commands